Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-surfacing-first-proj.md

     - Then, jog down so the bit **touches the wasteboard**
     - Zero all the axes on the machine using the **Zero** button.

-1. If you have it, put on the MK3 dust shoe.
+1. If you have it, put on the **MK3 dust shoe.**

 1. Determine your XY surfacing dimensions with the MK3 dust shoe installed:

     - Jog your machine to the **front right-most** corner.
     - Then jog your machine to the **back right-most** corner.
     - Use the **blue coordinate numbers** as your X and Y surfacing dimensions.
 Roughly, X should be ~774mm (30x30) OR ~1206mm (48x30), and Y should be ~812mm.
-    - If you use a surfacing bit larger than 22mm, X and Y dimensions will be smaller.

 1. On the sidebar, navigate to **Tools**, then select Surfacing.

-1. You will find the Wasteboard Surfacing settings, adjust as needed.
+1. You will find the Wasteboard Surfacing settings, adjust the **X & Y** based on the values determined in Step 9.

     ![](/_images/_lmmk3/_assembly/lmk3_surfacing_first_proj-surface.jpg){.aligncenter .size-medium}

-    Start Position: Where to start surfacing, usually it's where you zeroed your machine.
-    - Select the **bottom left corner** of the square, corresponding to the front left of the machine

-    X & Y: Surfacing dimensions, how large you want to surface.
-    - Use the values determined in Step 9

-    Cut Depth & Max: Depth of cut per pass & total depth cut into the wasteboard
-    - Set both at **1mm (0.04")**
-    - Cut depth larger than 1mm can result in an uneven surface
-    - Max can be doubled if your wasteboard is very warped or has deep imperfections

-    Bit Diameter: Diameter of cutting tool installed
-    - Set to 22mm
-    - If you use another surfacing bit, will need to change this value

-    Stepover: Percentage of cutting tool area that's overlapping
-    - Use **40%**
-    - Larger stepover will result in a longer cutting time and a smoother finish, whereas smaller stepover will result in a rougher finish.

-    Feed Rate: How fast your machine moves, to bring material through the cutting tool.
-    - Use **2500 mm/min**

-    Spindle RPM: How fast your spindle/cutting tool rotates.
-    - Use **20000 RPM**

-1. Once you adjusted the settings, click **Generate G-code** to view the toolpath on the right side of the window.

-1. Click **Run on Main Visualizer** to load the file onto gSender.
+1. Click **Generate G-code** to view the toolpath on the right side of the window.
+Then click **Run on Main Visualizer** to load the file onto gSender.

 1. Attach your hose to the MK3 dust shoe, and turn on the dust collection to minimize MDF dust in the air.